 One finding of Chaos Theory is ‘Bifurcation Theory’.
 Bifurcation being a crisis point in the life of a system, in which the future of that system becomes uncertain.
 It is like a fork in the time sequence of a system, in which a system can take two possible paths, one or both leading to chaos.
 All dynamic systems go through bifurcations, most of which are irreversible (Cohen & Stewart, 1994; Gleick, 1987; Kellert, 1993; Peitgen, Jürgens & Saupe, 1992; Prigogine & Stengers, 1984).

 Entropy is a measure of chaos (Nicolis & Prigogine, 1989).
 The second law of thermodynamics suggests that there that can be no perpetual motion machine as all systems wear down, energy is lost and cannot be totally recovered by a system.
 We can also consider entropy to be a measure of internal randomness, or molecular chaos.
 As entropy increases, chaos increases (Angrist & Hepler, 1967; Atkins, 1984).
+All too much science for your brain?
+Well, the FACT is these theories began to make a little sense to me after listening to this song:

 The heart-beat of a drum and the singers’ call to a Soldier somehow, through the complex machinations of my brain and psyche, became an energy input.
 The result: emotional crisis by the friction it brought to my psyche, as memory and consciousness came together to remind me that one day, in the late summer, of 1997, by a random act, previously inconceivable by me, the level of entrophy increased within another subsystem of my body – my womb, and a son, my son, died.
 The memory of his death is made stronger still by the FACT that he died by my own hands.
 I have lived these many years with the appearance of equilibrium, while, within the microcosm of my systems, the loss of energy from terminating the pregnancy of my son, was increasing the entrophy within to produce what seemed an 'irreversible' state of grief.